ajaxian79/algorithms/notes/monotonic-queue.md

 - Maintain `[l, r]` and a counter; on counter-met-condition record the answer and shrink.

 - LCS DP fills a `(n+1) x (m+1)` table; reconstruct by walking back diagonally.

+- Monotonic stack pops while the new element violates the invariant.